cncd/cncd/content/spec/ir.md

 ### The `entrypoint` attribute

-Override the default image entrypoint. __TODO__ describe what this means in non-docker terms.
+Override the default image entrypoint.

 ### The `command` attribute

-Override the default image command. __TODO__ describe what this means in non-docker terms.
+Override the default image command.

 ### The `devices` attribute